21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Personalize Your Exit Popup by Referral Domain 1

-You can also infer intent based on referral source.
-If people find your website from an advertisement on social media, they might be ready to buy right away.
+You can also infer intent based on the referral source.
+If people find your website through an advertisement on social media, they might be ready to buy right away.
 Use the exit popup to snag potential sales with a special, one-time discount.

 Alternatively, you could personalize your popups based on the time your visitors arrive on your site.
 Using two rules, you can set a time span for that particular popup, then personalize it with “Good Morning” or “Good Afternoon.”